cloudnloud/teams/README.md

 ## Beginner
 👇
+- What is site reliability engineering?
+- Who are site reliability engineers and what do they do?
 - What SRE service reliability engineering will do in cloud ?
 - What is a cloud reliability engineer?
 - What does a service reliability engineer do?